 By the 1980s, the two-Cumorahs Mesoamerican theory had become so widely accepted that it appeared in the Ensign magazine.
 Artwork based on the Mesoamerican theory became ubiquitous in Church meeting houses, magazines, media, manuals, and web pages.
 Changes in the artwork in the missionary editions of the Book of Mormon itself reflected the shift away from New York, as did displays in visitors centers.

-For me, it’s an easy choice.
-Everything fits when you put the Cumorah pin in the map of New York.
+For many Latter-day Saints, it’s an easy choice.
+Everything fits when they put the Cumorah pin in the map of New York.
+For other Latter-day Saints, M2C is an easy choice that fits because they believe Joseph Smith and Oliver Cowdery were merely speculating about Cumorah.

-People ask me why I’ve spent so much time working on these issues and writing about them.
-The short answer: because I think Book of Mormon historicity is an increasingly important and critical issue.
+People ask why any of this matters.
+The short answer: because Book of Mormon historicity is an increasingly important and critical issue.

-As I mentioned at the outset, there is a train of thought that people should accept the Book of Mormon on faith; i.e., they should respond to the Spirit that bears witness as they read the book.
-That seems axiomatic to me; of course people should respond in this way.
-So I have no problem with this train of thought—but this should not be the only train allowed on the track.
+There is a train of thought that people should accept the Book of Mormon on faith; i.e., they should respond to the Spirit that bears witness as they read the book.
+That seems axiomatic; of course people should respond in this way.
+This train of thought is one of multiple working hypotheses—but should not be the only train allowed on the track.

 Using the train analogy, let’s say there is a track leading to God.
 One train carries people who have faith.
 They believe based on what they’ve been taught, what they’ve read, what they feel.
 All good.
 (For that matter, people of other religions also exercise faith that brings them to God, but that's another topic.)